talsenteam/issue-gitpod-openvscode-server-excalidraw-preview-not-displayed/README.md

 # Issue: gitpod/openvscode-server excalidraw preview not displayed

-When using the gitpod/openvscode-server docker image installing the Excalidraw extension in Chromium, the preview will not be displayed, when it a *.excalidraw file is opened inside the editor.
+When using the gitpod/openvscode-server docker image and installing the Excalidraw extension in Chromium, the preview will not be displayed, when a *.excalidraw file is opened inside the editor.

 ## How to reproduce the issue